glotzerlab/signac/doc/indexing.rst

 will now yield a joint index for both projects in ``~/project_a`` and ``~/project_b``.

-For more information on how to have more control over the index creation, see the :ref:`access-module` section.
+For more information on how to have more control over the index creation, see the :ref:`signac access module <access-module>` section.

 .. tip::

-  You can generate a signac master index directly on the command line with ``$ signac index``, which can thus be directly piped into a file:
+  By typing ``$ signac index`` you can directly generate a signac master index on the command line and then pipe it into a file:

   .. code-block:: bash